Data Processing Agreement

 (1) This DPA will terminate contemporaneously and automatically with the termination of the Agreement.

 (2) The Controller can terminate the contractual relationship without notice if the Processor substantially violates this DPA or the regulations of the Data Protection Laws.

 10. Final provisions

-(1) Insofar as this Agreement does not contain any special provisions, the provisions of the Service contract shall apply.
-In case of contradictions between this Agreement and from the Service Contract, the provisions from this Agreement take precedence.
+(1) Insofar as this DPA does not contain any special provisions, the provisions of the Agreement shall apply.
+In case of contradictions between this DPA and from the Service Contract, the provisions from this Agreement take precedence.

 (2) In case individual provisions of this Agreement are invalid, this shall not affect the validity of the remainder of the Agreement.